Chart Color Schemes

 Horsham Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Horsham Surrounds' dwelling structure in its latest Census evaluation showed 98.2% houses and 1.8% other dwellings (including semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s 93.0% houses and 6.9% other dwellings.
+Horsham Surrounds' dwelling structure, as per the latest Census, consisted of 98.2% houses and 1.8% other dwellings (semi-detached, apartments, 'other').
+In comparison, Non-Metro Vic.'s structure was 93.0% houses and 6.9% other dwellings.
 Home ownership in Horsham Surrounds stood at 57.3%, with mortgaged dwellings at 32.9% and rented ones at 9.8%.
-The median monthly mortgage repayment was $1,134, higher than Non-Metro Vic.'s average of $1,043 but significantly lower than the national average of $1,863.
-The median weekly rent figure in Horsham Surrounds was $185, lower than both Non-Metro Vic.'s $215 and the national figure of $375.
+The median monthly mortgage repayment was $1,134, higher than Non-Metro Vic.'s average of $1,043.
+The median weekly rent figure was $185, lower than Non-Metro Vic.'s $215.
+Nationally, Horsham Surrounds' mortgage repayments were significantly lower at $1,134 compared to the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing